-The article below is based on David’s keynote speech about “a-Creativity : i-Creativity” at TEDxNapoli on 14 April 2012.
+The article below is based on David’s keynote speech about two kinds of creativity, “a-Creativity” and “i-Creativity”, at TEDxNapoli.

 Especially at times of crisis we need creativity.
 Indeed some of the most creative solutions in human endeavour have come about because of a crisis.